 The price for luggage storage near Acropolis is just €5/bag for the entire day.

-Where are there luggage storage locations near Acropolis?
+Where can I store luggage near Acropolis?

 Is it safe to store your bags near Acropolis?

 Yes.
 Every bag is tagged with a security seal and comes with the $10,000 Bounce Guarantee.
 Every location is required to uphold tight security precautions.
 You may be asked to show ID and you will be required to use a credit card to book through Bounce in advance.
 With hundreds of thousands of bags stored, you can count on Bounce to handle your baggage near Acropolis.

 Yes, there are storage lockers and many other luggage drop off points in the Acropolis area.
 Bounce has multiple luggage storage locations nearby Acropolis and in the broader Athens area where you can conveniently store your luggage with full security and the $10,000 safekeeping gurantee.

 Where are the best hotel accommodations near Acropolis?

 The top-ranked middle to high-range hotels near Acropolis are Plaka, Adams Hotel, and Elia Ermou.
 When traveling on a budget, the best hostels near Acropolis are Student and Travellers Inn and Athens Backpackers.

 The most popular restaurants to visit when near Acropolis are Grande Bretagne Roof Garden, Cinque Wine & Deli Bar, and Hard Rock Cafe.

 Where are the best parks and nature attractions near Acropolis?